BBaysinger/bb-portfolio/frontend/src/components/common/sprite-rendering/README.md

 - `query-string-utils`
 - `browser-query-utils`

-Current preference:
+Preferred option:

 - `search-param-utils`

-Reason:
+Rationale:

-- small and literal
+- concise and literal
 - broadly reusable across projects
 - not tied to React or sprite rendering